tarunagarwal1713/Advance-java/README.md

 ---

-# Advance Java - Experiment 8: JDBC and JSP Integration
+# Experiment 8: JDBC and JSP Integration

 This section showcases the integration of Java Server Pages (JSP) with MySQL database operations using JDBC.
 The outputs below represent insertions, selections, updates, and report generation through web interfaces.